Big Daddy Carlos: Career

 He and Berman opened the Mexican eatery, Velvet Margarita, on Cahuenga Boulevard on Cinco de Mayo 2004.
 Over time, the couple began to accumulate property in the area, taking advantage of the neighborhood's budding bar scene.
 The area later became known as "the Cahuenga Corridor".
 The restaurant hosts an annual charity gala on its anniversary to benefit an El Faro Orphanage in Tecate, Mexico.
 The eatery has been listed as an editor's pick on USA Today's 10best.com for lounges in Los Angeles and "Top Newcomer" in Zagat's 2005 guide to "LA Nightlife".
 It has also received letters of recognition from California Governor Arnold Schwarzenegger and Los Angeles Mayor Antonio Villaraigosafor outstanding achievement in the Hollywood business community.

 In late 2008, Adley partnered with casino owner Terry Caudill (4 Queens & Binion's Gambling Hall and Hotel) to master-lease and remodel the historic and iconic Binions Hotel & Casino.

 In May 2010, Terry Caudill and the Adleys leased the former Sears building at 601 Fremont in the Fremont East Entertainment District of Las Vegas from the city for 30 years with a development agreement stipulating the completion of construction by February 2013.
 The first phase included plans for a 10,000 square foot music venue called Fremont Country Club and a high-end sports bar/pool hall called Backstage Bar & Billiards.
-It was expected to cost $10 million dollars with annual lease of $233,000.
+It was expected to cost $10 million with annual lease of $233,000.
 Michael Chugg was in charge of booking musical acts, such as DJ Scotty Boy and DJ Lethal of Limp Bizkit.
 Backstage Bar & Billiards lounge, also known as "Triple-B", opened near the end of 2012.
 The Fremont Country Club later opened in March 2013.
 They had planned to develop a mixed use hotel and apartment complex, including a radio station, at the site.
 However, these plans have yet to materialize.
 Adley and Terry Caudill announced in September 2019 that they had purchased the land and building located at 601 Fremont Street.
 The site included a 50,000-square-foot building and almost an acre of surface parking.